Abhizx10/pyair/README.md

 # pyair
-A python module to play internet radio stations using vlc
+A python script to play internet radio stations and podcasts using vlc media player

+To add a new stream, write the stream name, url and stream type (p(podcast) or r(radio)) into the links.txt file